Background

 SAHI

-FII and DII data tracks the daily buying and selling activity of large institutional investors in Indian equity markets.
-This data helps market participants understand how institutional capital flows influence stock prices, liquidity, and overall market sentiment.
+FII DII data tracks the daily net buying and selling activity of institutional investors in Indian equity markets.
+It is one of the most-watched indicators for understanding market direction and liquidity.

 FII vs DII: Key Differences

-Capital Source Foreign (overseas funds) Domestic (Indian savings)
+Capital Source Foreign funds Domestic savings (SIPs, insurance)

-Sensitivity Global rates, USD strength Domestic growth, SIP flows
+Sensitivity Global rates, USD strength Domestic growth, SIP inflows

 Sector Preference IT, pharma, telecom Banking, FMCG, chemicals